CharlieInRain/docs-site/docs/wallets/tutorial/ledger-nano-s-usage-guide.md

 ![img](assets/ledger-nano-s-usage-guide/manage.png)

 2) Within the "Manager" pane, type in "Binance" in the search field.<br/>
-Locate "Binance Chain", then click on "Install".
+Locate "BNB Beacon Chain", then click on "Install".

 ![img](assets/ledger-nano-s-usage-guide/install.png)